hakavlad/cache-bench/README.md

 ```
 In the output of the script you can observe the current reading speed, the amount of data read per time interval, the average values during the reading time.

-With the `--bloat` option you can investigate the effectiveness of caching when memory is low and the effect of the VM settings on the result:
+With the `--bloat` option you can investigate the effectiveness of caching when available memory is low and the effect of the virtual memory settings on the result:
 ```
 $ cache-bench -r 15000 -i 4 -b 1 -p 1
 starting cache-bench